 Ever heard of keyphrase distribution?
-The SEO analysis in the Yoast SEO plugin provides feedback on your keyphrase distribution.
+The SEO analysis in the Yoast SEO plugins provides feedback on your keyphrase distribution.
 But what does this entail?
 Why does it matter?
 And how can you balance your keyphrase distribution?
 That’s what you’ll find out in this post!

 What is keyphrase distribution?

 You write an article thinking of an idea that you want to put into words.
 Based on that subject, you decide on the focus keyphrase you want the post to rank for.
 For Google to understand that, you need to use the keyphrase throughout the text.
 Keyphrase distribution is about that: have you used your keyphrase (and/or synonyms and related keyphrases) throughout the whole text, in a balanced way?